octalmage/robotjs/README.md

 Read the [Wiki](https://github.com/octalmage/robotjs/wiki) for more information!

-## Building with node-gyp
+## Building

-Node-gyp is a dependency for robotjs, and can be configured and built prior to install.
+node-gyp is required to build RobotJS.

 Install node-gyp using npm: